 We'd like to take a moment to introduce ourselves and explain an upcoming event we will be participating in?
 It is called the Race Across America, better known as RAAM.
-We have assembled a four rider team along with a crew to represent rotary Clubs from around the world participating in the Polio Plus campaign to eradicate Polio throughout the world.
-This race starts on June 17th, 2017 in Oceanside, CA and we hope to reach the finish by June 24th in Annapolis, MD.
+In the past, we had have assembled a four-rider team along with a crew however in 2022 we will have a solo rider along with a crew to represent Rotary Clubs from around the world participating in the Polio Plus campaign to eradicate Polio throughout the world.
+This is our fifth year to year to participate in RAAM.
+This race starts on June 14th, 2022 in Oceanside, CA and we hope to reach the finish by June 25th in Annapolis, MD.
 We will travel approximately 3,000 miles during what has been called one of the toughest events in the world.

 We are seeking financial support to End Polio Now.
 Will you consider supporting our team by making a tax-deductible** donation?

 We’re not taking this event lightly.
 RAAM is an intense, grueling, and challenging bicycle race.
 However, it is not as grueling or as challenging as living with polio.
 Just think, children that you will likely never meet will be able to walk (and ride a bicycle) because of your generous gift.

 Kurt Matzler completes "Solo" RAAM for 2022 in 11 days, 6 hours and 45 minutes, 5th overall and 3rd in category